 - Information about creating, deleting (unpartition), or otherwise using fdisk to manipulate partitions can be found on our fdisk page.

-- If you want to extend a partition, shrink a partition, combine partitions, or otherwise manipulate a partition that can be done through a standard partition program, we would recommend you look into Partition Magic.
+- If you want to extend a partition, shrink a partition, combine partitions, or other manipulations, a standard partition program works well.
+We would recommend you look into Partition Magic.

-In addition to the utilities to create hard drive partitions, there are hundreds of different partition types.
-Below is a listing of some of these partitions and a brief description about them.
-While all of these partitions are available, they will all not available in your partition utility.
+There are also dozens of different partition types.
+Below is a listing of some of these partitions with a brief description.
+While all of these partitions are available, they may not be available in your partition utility.

 |AIX Partition (Boot)||Partition used with the AIX operating system.|